JexApi/jex-official-api-docs/rest-api.md

 # LIMITS
+* The following `X-MBX-USED-WEIGHT-?` of `?` intervalLetter values for headers:
+  - SECOND => S
+  - MINUTE => M
+  - HOUR => H
+  - DAY => D
 * The `/api/v1/exchangeInfo` `rateLimits` array contains objects related to the exchange's `RAW_REQUEST`, symbol accuracy,`REQUEST_WEIGHT`, and `ORDER` rate limits.
 These are further defined in the `ENUM definitions` section under `Rate limiters (rateLimitType)`.
 * When a 429 is recieved, it's your obligation as an API to back off and not spam the API
 * Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).
 * IP bans are tracked and scale in duration for repeat offenders, from 2 minutes to 3 days
+* Every request will contain a `X-MBX-USED-WEIGHT` header which has the current used weight for the IP for the current minute
+* Every request will contain a`X-MBX-USED-WEIGHT-?` header which Tell the current user the maximum number of times to use。
 * A `Retry-After` header is sent  responses and will give the number of seconds required to wait, until the ban is over。
 * Wrong order accuracy does not allow ordering